 I struggled to pick something to make this week.
 I’ve made a Clootie Dumpling before, which is a type of suet pudding.
 And I made Profiteroles for last years GBBO.
 And of course I have a busy life and am not competing on a national television show so there was no way I was making puff pastry!
-I’ve had this eclair idea in my head for a few months now and I thought it was the perfect opportunity to make them!
+I’ve had this Rose & Raspberry Eclairs idea in my head for a few months now and I thought it was the perfect opportunity to make them!

-I started by melting 75g butter in 200ml cold water in a pan on a low heat.
+I started by melting butter and cold water in a pan on a low heat.

 Once it was melted, I brought the mixture to the boil.

-I left it to cool for 10 minutes, then mixed in 3 beaten eggs, bit by bit, until it became a glossy smooth paste.
+I left it to cool for 10 minutes, then mixed in eggs, bit by bit, until it became a glossy smooth paste.

-I decided to use rose and white chocolate to flavour the eclairs because they are light flavours to match the light pastry, and the raspberry was for a zingy twist.
+I decided to use rose and white chocolate to flavour the Rose & Raspberry Eclairs because they are light flavours to match the light pastry, and the raspberry was for a zingy twist.
 Of course, feel free to fill with whipped cream and cover with chocolate if you wish!

-I made the icing with 125g sifted icing sugar, 1/2 tsp rose water, about 1 tbsp water (add it a little at a time as it can get too runny easily!) and I used the juice out of 4 crushed raspberries to make it pink.
+I made the icing with icing sugar, rose water, a little tap water (add it a little at a time as it can get too runny easily!) and I used the juice out of 4 crushed raspberries to make it pink.
 You could also use food colouring of course.
 I crushed the raspberries through a sieve, but still double check it for seeds as they are small and pesky.
 Then gently use a spoon to top the eclairs with it, and I also sprinkled over some grated white chocolate.
 I didn’t have time to leave it set long enough, so it did run a bit for me, but if I had have had time, I would’ve popped it in the fridge to set.

-Finally I whipped up a pot of cream (500ml), and piped it into the eclairs.
+Finally I whipped up a pot of cream, and piped it into the eclairs.
 Then I added 3 raspberries, feel free to add more!
-These eclairs were so fresh and yummy, and gobbled up in a flash!
+These Rose & Raspberry Eclairs were so fresh and yummy, and gobbled up in a flash!
 They are a great twist on the traditional eclair and show how versatile choux pastry can be.

 - 3 Eggs